itsnemoooo/itsnemoooo.github.io/projects/three_climate_experiment.md

 ### The Challenges
 I embarked on my first research project, beginning with a structured literature review.
 Finding relevant research was challenging, as much of the existing documentation focused on short timeframes or variables that lacked real-world significance.
 I began the summer, initially inspired by the potential of DRL to improve HVAC control (thanks to articles like [this](https://deepmind.google/discover/blog/deepmind-ai-reduces-google-data-centre-cooling-bill-by-40/)), but quickly realised that the scale of the task was far greater than I initially anticipated.

-During my summer at the UCL AI centre, I often felt overwhelmed.
 There were so many decisions to make: selecting frameworks, deciding whether to use HPC or run experiments locally, understanding how dataset choices might bias results, considering the creation of a new reward function, and evaluating the real-world impact and performance of my model.

 Significant achievements start with small, focused choices.

-By organizing my schedule, setting achievable goals, and learning from my colleagues, I managed to navigate these challenges with relative success.
+By organizing my schedule at the UCL AI centre, setting achievable goals, and learning from my colleagues, I managed to navigate these challenges with relative success.

 ### Methodology

-I chose to build upon a baseline Deep Double Q-Network (DDQN) algorithm, refactoring it to incorporate the Three Climate Experiment framework.
+I chose to build upon a baseline algorithm: Deep Double Q-Network (DDQN).
+I refactored it to incorporate the Three Climate Experiment framework.
 The choice of algorithm was motivated by my previous experience with off-policy algorithms, and coursework in Reinforcement Learning at UCL (taught by Prof Hado van Hasselt).

 There were several improvements to the baseline algorithm that I experimented with: decaying epsilon-greedy exploration, prioritised experience replay, and a new reward function.
 However, the most significant improvement came from the Three Climate Experiment framework, as discussed in the previous section.
 This was inspired from discussions with my co-supervisor, Dhruva.
 It is a simple, but powerful idea that I would recommend to anyone looking to improve the data efficency of their Deep Reinforcement Learning models.
 The results are discussed in the next section.